Moving NS Punctures on Super Spheres: Discussion

-where the various modes have been defined in Appendix \ref{sec:ME}, whereas $D$ denotes the number of non-compact spacetime dimensions, $D=10$.
-(For $D<10$ one needs to include some additional states in the resolution of unity depending on the compactification manifold.)
-The frames $z_1|\theta_1$ and $z_2|\theta_2$ are glued on an annular patch overlap, $\U_1\cap \U_2$, with the resulting transition functions,
+where the various modes have been defined in Appendix \ref{sec:ME}, whereas $D$ denotes the number of non-compact spacetime dimensions $D=10$.
+(For $D<10$ one needs to include some additional states in the resolution of unity depending on the compactification manifold, including a discrete sum over any corresponding momentum and winding modes if the compactification allows for these, etc.) The frames $z_1|\theta_1$ and $z_2|\theta_2$ are glued on an annular patch overlap $\U_1\cap \U_2$ with the resulting transition functions $z_1z_2=-\varepsilon^2$ subject to $D_{\theta_2}z_1=\theta_1D_{\theta_2}\theta_1$, with $q=-\varepsilon^2$, or, more explicitly,\looseness=-1